mahsankhaan/cloud-pak-for-applications/README.md

 ## Estimated time

-After the prerequisites are installed, this tutorial will take __[EDITOR NOTE: HOW MANY MINUTES ARE REQUIRED?]__ to complete the steps.
+After the prerequisites are installed, this tutorial will take 90min to complete the steps.

 ## Steps